camunda/camunda-docs-manual/content/installation/full/glassfish/manual.md

 ---

+This section will describe how you can install the camunda BPM platform and its components on a vanilla [Glassfish 3.1](http://glassfish.java.net/), if you are not able to use the pre-packaged Glassfish distribution.
+Regardless, we recommend that you [download a Glassfish 3.1 distribution](http://camunda.org/download/) to use the required modules.

 <div class="alert alert-info">
   <strong>Reading the Guide</strong> <br>
   Throughout this guide we will use a number of variables to denote common path names and constants.<br>